El Camino Real links at bottom of page…

 1975 photo at site #3 by Robert Jackson

 San Pedro Mártir is the most remote and difficult to reach mission on the peninsula.
 At 5,080 feet above sea level, reaching the mission requires 2 days of backpacking, from the nearest road.
 In 2004, Jack Swords and other Baja enthusiasts reached the mission, with guides from the Meling Ranch.
 GPS: 30°47’24.3″ -115°28’20.9″

 Originally founded 7 miles north at La Grulla meadow, at an elevation of 6,800 feet.
 The mission was moved here after just 3 months because of the cold.
+Additional reading on both sites in links below.
 Photo by Jack Swords (copyright)